reflectoring/reflectoring.github.io/_posts/2018-10-25-pact-react-consumer.md

 The call to `finalize()` will trigger the mock provider to create contract files for all interactions it has received during the test run in the `pacts` folder.

-We'll include this file in the Jest config in the next step.
+We'll include this script in the Jest config in the next step.

 ### Creating an NPM Task to Run the Pact Tests